HottScall/React-Blog/private/LEARNING.md

 So as a recap:

 - We have an action creator which will _fetchPosts_
-- Our actions has a type: FETCH_POSTS and a paylod: response
+- Our actions has a type: FETCH_POSTS and a payload: response
 - Now we'll create a Reducer which collects postReducers, this will be responsible for looking for actions which have a type of FETCH_POSTS and any time it see's this it will pull off the payload: response and add it into an array

 reducers/